MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/experimental-channel.md

 ### Other limitations and known issues

 - **No support for Any CPU build configuration**: The Windows App SDK is written in native code and thus does not support **Any CPU** build configurations.
-The [WinUI project templates](../winui/winui3/winui-project-templates-in-visual-studio.md) only allow architecture-specific builds.
+The [WinUI 3 templates in Visual Studio](../winui/winui3/winui-project-templates-in-visual-studio.md) only allow architecture-specific builds.
 When [adding the Windows App SDK](use-windows-app-sdk-in-existing-project.md) to an existing .NET application or component that supports **Any CPU**, you must specify the desired architecture: `x86`, `x64` or `arm64`.
 - **.NET apps must target build 18362 or higher**: Your TFM must be set to `net5.0-windows10.0.18362` or higher, and your packaging project's `<TargetPlatformVersion>` must be set to 18362 or higher.
 For more info, see the [known issue on GitHub](https://github.com/microsoft/WindowsAppSDK/issues/921).
 - **C# apps using 1.0 Experimental must use one of the following .NET SDKs**:
 	- .NET 5 SDK version 5.0.400 or later if you're using Visual Studio 2019 version 16.11